In My Place: Music video

 The music video for "In My Place" was directed by Sophie Muller.
 It debuted on 17 June 2002 on AOL.
 It features the band playing in a huge, nearly empty, white studio room, with a bluish light resembling sunlight coming from an off-screen source.
 The video starts off with a closeup of Will Champion playing the drums as the song begins; while the rest of the band plays, Chris Martin, who is sitting in a corner, gets up and joins them in the song.
 Throughout the video, Martin sings directly to the camera, interspersed with shots of the other members of the band playing their instruments.
 During the guitar solo, Martin runs up to two women who are seen sitting on a step in the background, talks to them for a while, and then runs back to sing the rest of the song.
 The two women in the background were members of the video crew: a makeup artist/wardrobe assistant and the video commissioner.

 The video was subjected to a spoof by Bad Lip Reading on their YouTube page.
 It was dubbed with the song "Yeti" that was composed and recorded, like BLR's other videos, to humorously reinterpret the lip movement and action in the video.
 "Yeti" has received over three million views on YouTube as of April 2017.

+Commercial performance

+"In My Place" peaked at number two on UK Singles Chart on 17 August 2002, kept off the top by "Colourblind" by Darius Danesh.
+The song later re-entered the UK Top 40 in July 2011.
+In the United States, the song debuted on Billboard's Adult Alternative Airplay chart on 20 July 2002, before reaching number one on 28 September, marking the band's first number-one hit on any Billboard chart.